Russia urges West to move quickly to guarantee Ukraine won't join NATO | CBC News

 "We have clearly and precisely let them know that any further NATO expansion eastward is unacceptable," Putin said.

-Last week, Moscow submitted draft security documents demanding that NATO deny membership to Ukraine and other former Soviet countries and roll back the alliance's military deployments in Central and Eastern Europe.
-A key principle of the NATO alliance is that membership is open to any qualifying country.
+Russia wants a written guarantee that Ukraine and other former Soviet countries will not be allowed into NATO and that the alliance's deployments in Eastern Europe be pulled.
+The United States and NATO have already rejected the first demand, saying membership is open to any qualifying country.

 Moscow presented its demand amid soaring tensions over a Russian troop buildup near Ukraine that has stoked fears of a possible invasion.
 U.S. President Joe Biden warned Putin in a conference call earlier this month that Russia will face "severe consequences" if it attacks Ukraine.